 - Modelling of collisionless alpha-particle confinement in Tokamaks

-KTH has an international reputation in plasma physics, and has been the home of Hannes Alfvén, a pioneer in the field and Nobel Prize-winner.
-Today, the university is active in several aspects of the development of ITER, from plasma modelling to engineering material facing the plasma.
-Space research at KTH is carried out in both large international projects under ESA and NASA and in smaller collaborations with leading research centres and universities around Europe, USA, South Africa and Japan.
+KTH has an international reputation in plasma physics and has been the home of Hannes Alfvén, a pioneer in the field and Nobel Prize-winner.
+Today, the university is active in several aspects of the development of ITER, from plasma modeling to engineering material facing the plasma.
+Space research at KTH is carried out in both large international projects under ESA and NASA and in smaller collaborations with leading research centers and universities around Europe, USA, South Africa and Japan.